 Athletic teams are made up of middle school students.

 There are four after hours family events each year.
 The Bear Scare is at the end of October.
 Every other year there is a talent show (Spring).
 In the alternating years, there is a Family Dance (Winter).
-In March, an evening event featuring Science, Technology, Engineering and Math (STEM) is held.
+In March, an evening event featuring Science, Technology, Engineering Art and Math (STEAM) is held.
 Our Art Walk and Art Auction take place in May.